REST WITH HONOR SAVANNAH

 We believe that these squares should be acknowledged as a historical burial ground and the resting place for these ancestors.
 We support that these squares should be acknowledged and renamed to as a way of honoring those who rest on these sacred grounds.

-Below see our interview with the Rest with Honor Initiative Founder, Lauri Lyons, and SAAM Education Coordinator, Lisa Jackson.
+Below see our interview with the Rest with Honor Initiative Founder, Lauri Lyons, and the Museum's Education and Community Outreach Liaison, Lisa Jackson.

 and Rest with Honor Initiative Founder, Lauri Lyons.